How Many Miles Should a Beginner Run

 If you’re new to running, consider following a Couch to 10K plan, which will gradually build you up to the distance.

 Before my first 10K, I was nervous about pushing my mileage.
-But once I completed a few long runs, my confidence grew.
+After a few longer runs, my confidence really started to grow.
 Hitting the five-mile mark was a major milestone that showed me I could go farther.

 Top view athlete runner training at black road in black sportswear at central position.
 Muscular fit sport model sprinter exercising sprint on city road.
 Full body length of Caucasian model.